 The definition of success, or what I call sustainable excellence, is the ability to redesign and create value for multiple stakeholders, including investors, customers, workforce, suppliers and partners, and doing it in a way that’s good for the community and in a way that’s at least neutral and could be a positive for the natural environment.

-In other words, my definition of a GREAT organization is one that creates ever-improving sustainable value for multiple stakeholders including investors, customers, workforce, suppliers and partners, society, and the natural environment.
+In other words, my definition of a GREAT organization is one that creates ever-improving sustainable value for multiple stakeholders, including investors, customers, workforce, suppliers and partners, society, and the natural environment.

 Unfortunately, assessment by itself doesn’t create value.
-To become great requires that the definition of great and the scorecard that measures that definition inform a strategy that drives the changes to the systems and culture that will move the organization toward greatness.
+To become great requires that the definition of great and the scorecard measures that inform a strategy that drives the changes to the systems and culture that will move the organization toward greatness.
 But the most important change is one of mindset.
 To create value for multiple stakeholders, you first have to stop thinking about it as a zero-sum game of tradeoffs and resource allocation decisions.
-Creating value for multiple stakeholder requires you think of the stakeholders as a system where a talented and turned on workforce creates innovative quality products, services, and customer experiences that attract new customers (initial purchase), has them coming back for more (repeat business), and bringing their friends with them (referral business), all of which help grow the top line.
+Creating value for multiple stakeholders requires you to think of the stakeholders as a system where a talented and turned on workforce creates innovative quality products, services, and customer experiences that attract new customers (initial purchase), has them coming back for more (repeat business), and bringing their friends with them (referral business), all of which help grow the top line.
 The increased revenue provides more cash to reinvest in improving supplier and partner performance and workforce performance to provide even better products.
-When all this is done in a way that is good for society and the environment those benefits come back to the firm in reduced costs (less waste and energy usage) and increased workforce and customer loyalty.
+When all this is done in a way that is good for society and the environment, those benefits come back to the firm in reduced costs (less waste and energy usage) and increased workforce and customer loyalty.